Infinite dimensional manifolds from a new point of view: Classifying Spaces of Lie Groups

-and set One checks that $s_{-1}(w)$ is a $\mathbbm{g}$-value differential 1-form on $|\triangle^{n+1}|$ and this assignment gives an extra degeneracy on $f^{-1}(*)$.
-Thus the proof is done. \end{proof} Applying Lemma 4.3, Lemma 4.5, Lemma 4.6 and long exact sequence of homotopy groups in \cite[p.28]{gj} we see that $p':S(BG)\rightarrow S(BG')$ induces isomorphisms on homotopy groups, hence $|S(BG)|$ is also a classifying space of $G$.
-This completes the proof of Theorem \ref{de}. \end{proof} \begin{proposition} $\mathfrak{R}(BG):H^{*}_{de}(BG)\rightarrow H^{*}_{si}(BG; \mathbb{R})$ is an isomorphism.
+\begin{proposition} $\mathfrak{R}(BG):H^{*}_{de}(BG)\rightarrow H^{*}_{si}(BG; \mathbb{R})$ is an isomorphism.
 In other words, de Rham's theorem holds for $BG$. \end{proposition} \begin{proof} By the definition of $BG$, the differential forms on $BG$ are gauge natural differential forms.
-But Theorem 52.8 in \cite[p.403]{kms} states that all gauge natural differential forms are the classical Chern-Weil forms.
-Hence from Theorem 4.1 and the Chern-Weil theory (we refer the readers to \cite[Ch.12]{kn} for a detailed exposition about Chern-Weil theory) we see that is an isomorphism. \end{proof} \begin{remark} We see that $S(BG)$ and $S(BG')$ are two new (simplicial set) models for the classifying spaces of compact Lie groups; they are totally different from the classical models constructed by Milnor, Milgram, Segal and Steenrod \cite{mi,m1,se,st}. \end{remark} {\bf Acknowledgments}
+Theorem 52.8 in \cite[p.403]{kms} states that all gauge natural differential forms are the classical Chern-Weil forms.
+From Theorem 4.1 and the Chern-Weil theory (we refer the readers to \cite[Ch.12]{kn} for a detailed exposition about Chern-Weil theory) we see that $\mathfrak{R}(BG):H^{*}_{de}(BG)\rightarrow H^{*}_{si}(BG; \mathbb{R})$ is an isomorphism. \end{proof} \begin{remark} We see that $BG$ and $BG'$ are two new (simplicial set) models for the classifying spaces of compact Lie groups; they are totally different from the classical models constructed by Milnor, Milgram, Segal and Steenrod \cite{mi,m1,se,st}.
+The referee pointed out that these models have algebraic-geometry analogs for algebraic groups (cf. \cite{lm}). \end{remark}